Quick and Easy Headboard Updates

 DIY Tip: Make sure you have your placement perfect before you attach the decals.
 Though they're removable, some are difficult to reapply after they've been removed.

 It's easy to give a plain fabric or wood headboard serious style with a simple slipcover.
 Just drape your fabric over your headboard to find your perfect length.
-Next, stitch ribbons for ties down both sides of your fabric.
-Don't worry about your headboard peeking through the edges.
-Sew a bed skirt to match.

 We love this idea for a 30-second headboard makeover.
 Drape your favorite fabric over the top of a plain headboard to deliver instant color and pattern to your bedding scheme.
 Swap out the fabric for every season or coordinate your colors with holidays.
 If you don't want to sew seams, use a patterned tablecloth for finished edges.